Justice and Related Legislation (Marriage and Gender Amendments) Act 2019 (Tas)

 For the majority of the population it’s not going to make one iota of difference…it’s not going to affect the fabric of government, it’s not going to affect the fabric of society.
 It’s not doing anything really.
 But it’s going to make life a whole lot easier for a small group of people.

 In fact, the Commission was unable to think of a legal or practical or social reason why the amendments were negative.

 As this post will explore, recognising the rights of one of Australia’s most vulnerable minority groups – with one of the highest suicide rates, depression and anxiety rates, and highest levels of social exclusion and psychological distress as a result of mental and social stigma faced in nearly every aspect of life – is not ‘radical’ or threatening to any sense of social or legal stability.
 To the contrary, it is humane, and creates important congruity between fundamental Australian legal principles to promote equality and the rule of law.
+Obviously, Australia is not alone in promoting equality and putting in place rights for the LGBT community, as detailed in this significant article on LGBQT, but it is arguably further behind than others.
 The importance of these laws is explored in the remainder of the post, which is structured as follows.
 First, I argue that without these Tasmanian-style reforms being adopted across Australia, trans people cannot achieve formal legal equality, which would both recognise their personhood and pave the way to achieving other types of equality.
 Second, I contend that these laws are necessary to produce consistency with domestic and international anti-discrimination law and internal domestic legal consistency between state and federal laws.
 Third, I explain that these laws reflect best practice legislative processes in that they draw rigorously on expert knowledge, whereby psychological and medical expertise provide the foundations for their scope and necessary social impact.